motiejus/SoundPatty/README.md

 * You can match special operator messages when trying to initiate a VoIP call (for example, "phone is out of radio coverage")

+## Compilation ##

+You need to have sox (and optionally, jack) installed in your system.
+On Unix
+platforms:

+    $ cmake .
+    $ make

+See `INSTALL.mingw` for instructions how to do it for Windows.

 ## Usage ##
 You can try jack like this: